• Skip to primary navigation

 It's usually used in recipes like casseroles, bread puddings, and flans.

-The hot water functions as a buffer between the heat and the food, making sure it cooks slowly and evenly.
+The hot water is a buffer between the heat and the food, making sure it cooks slowly and evenly.

 It depends on the recipe if you use steam bath or water bath baking.